 In this section, I'll use the Zoom toolbar to show you some ways you can control and manipulate toolbars.
 Follow these steps:

-1. Right-click any toolbar button on the screen to open the Toolbars menu (see Figure 1.6).
+1. Be sure the padlock icon in the lower-right corner of your screen is in unlocked mode.
+Then, right-click any toolbar button on the screen to open the Toolbars menu (see Figure 1.6).